LIS 415: Information Organization

 St.Pierre and LaPlant, "We Used to Call It Publishing: Issues in Crosswalking"

-Swoger, "What is Metadata?"
+Swoger, "What is Metadata?: A Christmas themed exploration."

 Recommended Readings